knative/serving/docs/contracts/developer-monitoring-contract.md

 The following metadata SHOULD be added to revision request metrics:

-* *destination_configuration*: Elafros Configuration that served the request.
+* *destination_configuration*: Name of Elafros Configuration that served the request.
-* *destination_namespace*: Kubernetes namespace that the request was served on.
+* *destination_namespace*: Name of Kubernetes Namespace that the request was served on.
-* *destination_revision*: Elafros Revision that served the request.
+* *destination_revision*: Name of Elafros Revision that served the request.
 * *response_code*: HTTP response code.
 * *source_service*: If the request was from outside the cluster, this will be istio-ingress service name.
 If the request was from inside the cluster (revisions